Playground Diaphanes Berlin

 The Image Remains the Same has been made possible through support from The Department for Culture & Social Cohesion (The cultural exchange stipend of the federal state of Berlin) & the Villa Aurora & Thomas Mann House e.
 V.

-Video still from The Image Remains the Same, 2023.
+Installation view, The Image Remains the Same, Haus Kusnt Mitte, Berlin, 2023.

-Ali El-Darsa works in moving image, performance, sound and installation.
+works across moving image, performance, installation and sound.
 His work examines structures of belonging in transnational contexts, emphasizing the specificity of time-based media’s significance to creating networked, mediated memories and narratives.
-His interdisciplinary research in performance opens onto fields of text, word, sign and languages, questioning collaboratively the ways in which language influences thought systems and, by extension, the discourses and interpretations of a work of art, both in its matter and metaphorical sense.
-It approaches the notion of communication through its means, methods and media, whether oral, written or coded; through the transmission of customary, historical or contemporary stories.
+His interdisciplinary research in performance opens onto fields of text, word, sign and languages, questioning collaboratively the ways in which language influences movement, thought systems and, by extension, the discourses and interpretations of a work of art, both in its matter and metaphorical sense.
+It approaches the notion of communication through its means, methods and media, whether oral, written or coded–examining the transmission of customary, historical and contemporary narratives.

 This website is under construction